Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/03_Create_your_Daily_Workflow.md

 # Your Daily Note
-*(Duration approx. 15min)*

 *The proposed Daily Note template can enhance your workflow by:*

-- **Displaying all to-dos:** *Automatically reminds you of tasks planned for today (or later), regardless of when they were set.
+- **Displaying all to-dos:** *Automatically reminds you of tasks planned for today (or later), regardless of when they were set.*
 - **Daily Log section:** *Encourages brief reflections on daily achievements, challenges, and insights.
-Can be used for end-of-day reviews or setting daily focus.
+Can be used for end-of-day reviews or setting daily focus.*
-- **Promoting regular Obsidian use:** *Provides a clear starting point of each day, increasing the likelihood of long-term Obsidian integration into your work routine.
+- **Promoting regular Obsidian use:** *Provides a clear starting point of each day, increasing the likelihood of long-term Obsidian integration into your work routine.*

 *Remember, adapt these features to suit your personal workflow.
 The key is finding an approach that works best for you.*

 **Learning Objectives in this Exercise:**
-- *How to use **Community Plugins**.
+- *How to use **Community Plugins**.*
-	- *Templater by SilentVoid
+	- *Templater by SilentVoid*
-	- *Dataview by Michael Brenan
+	- *Dataview by Michael Brenan*
-	- *Tasks by Clare Macrae and Ilyas Landikov
+	- *Tasks by Clare Macrae and Ilyas Landikov*
-- *How to use Templates for a Daily Note.
+- *How to use Templates for a Daily Note.*

 ## 1. Community Plugins